pasquale90/pi-loop-console/files/info/future_work.md

 ## Improvements
 Here is the listing of existing features that require curation.

-- [x] configuring Piloop.
+- [x] configuring PiLoop.
 Define as configuration parameter the following variables:
     - [x] cmake/make: MODE and DEVICE
     - [x] keyboards: move eventDevice
     - [x] audio_settings: SAMPLE_RATE and BUFFER_SIZE